qt/qtwebengine-chromium/chromium/docs/security/faq.md

 Other timing attacks can be mitigated via clever design changes.
 For instance, [Issue 544765](https://crbug.com/544765) describes an attack whereby an attacker can probe for the presence of HSTS rules (set by prior site visits) by timing the load of resources with URLs "fixed-up" by HSTS.
-HSTS rules are shared between regular browsing and Incognito mode, making the attack more interesting.
+Prior to Chrome 64, HSTS rules [were shared](https://crbug.com/774643) between regular browsing and Incognito mode, making the attack more interesting.
 The attack was mitigated by changing Content-Security-Policy such that secure URLs will match rules demanding non-secure HTTP urls, a fix that has also proven useful to help to unblock migrations to HTTPS.
 Similarly, [Issue 707071](https://crbug.com/707071) describes a timing attack in which an attacker could determine what Android applications are installed; the attack was mitigated by introducing randomness in the execution time of the affected API.

 <a name="TOC-What-are-the-security-and-privacy-guarantees-of-Incognito-mode-"></a>
 ## What are the security and privacy guarantees of Incognito mode?